bymattlee/bymattlee-11ty-starter/README.md

 * Spins up a local development environment through Browsersync
 * Browser reload when HTML, JS, image, SVG or asset files are updated
 * Styles are injected when SCSS files are updated
-* Uses Modernizr to detect flexbox compatibility.
-If flexbox is not supported, a message will display asking the user to upgrade to latest version of the browser
+* Uses Modernizr to detect flexbox and SVG compatibility.
+If flexbox and/or SVG are not supported, a message will display asking the user to upgrade to latest version of the browser

 ##### Markup
 * Creates pretty URLs out of static templates (absolute URLs are used in the markup)
-* Markup is minified
+* Markup is minified in staging and production environments
-* General site data can be set in `src/html/site_data.json`
+* General site data can be set in `src/html/siteData.json`
 * Pages under `src/html/pages` will be compiled to `dist`
 * `src/html/base.njk` serves as the base template for the site
 * `src/html/partials` contains site partials and components that are reused across the site (modular HTML)